-- Bacterial biofilms are surface-adhering multicellular collectives embedded in a self-produced extracellular matrix. - Biofilms can have both beneficial and detrimental effects on the surrounding environment. - Example: the soil-dwelling bacterium Bacillus subtilis forms biofilms on the roots of plants, where some strains promote the growth of plants. - To fully realise their potential as biocontrol agents, strains need to be capable of coexisting with (or outcompeting) other biofilm-forming strains in the rhizosphere.
+- Bacterial biofilms are surface-adhering multicellular collectives embedded in a self-produced extracellular matrix. - Biofilms can have both beneficial and detrimental effects on the surrounding environment. - A range of in vitro methods have been developed to study biofilms, for example the colony biofilm model.